Before packing, check this list of items prohibited from entering a particular country or region.

 Australian culture: values, traditions and more!

 Depending on where you're from, Australian customs and quirks might take a while to get used to.
-There are similarities to other English-speaking countries like the UK, USA and Canada, but there are also significant differences:
+There are similarities to other English-speaking countries like the UK, USA and Canada, but there are also significant differences.
+Here are some things to consider when moving to Australia:

 10 surprising facts about Australia